 Assistantships and fellowships are potentially renewable, but the total number of years a student working toward the master's degree may receive support may not exceed two.
-A need for financial assistance may be noted on the application form.
 Information on financial aid awards will be included in the offer of admissions letter.